 The third finding was that 25 mg of zinc was as effective as 80 mg of zinc.
 The Institute of Medicine Board recommends the upper limit of zinc to be 40 mg, so a big question for the NEI is why they left the recommended dosage for zinc at 80 mg when 25 mg is just as effective?

-4. Were you surprised by any of the findings?
+4. Were you surprised by any of the findings of the AREDS 2 study?

 The null effect of omega-3 was the biggest surprise, once again because there is overwhelming evidence from other studies that omega-3 is effective in preventing and slowing the progression of AMD.
 One theory being debated by eye physicians and nutritionists is that AREDS2 used ethyl ester (EE) omega-3 fish oil instead of the natural triglyceride (TG) form, which is generally recognized as being better absorbed by cells.